Collect multiple events to a single message with the Digest Engine

 In regular strategy, a digest will always be created for the specified window time.
 Which means that from the first event trigger, if no active digest exists for this subscriber, one will be created and the user will receive the message only when the digest window time is reached.

-Back-off Strategy
+Look-Back Strategy

 Example:

-Now, if we trigger a second within 15 minutes, then a new digest will be created with this second event.
-From now onwards till 20 minutes (digest interval), all triggers will be digested in this digest, and after 20 minutes, the workflow will carry forward to the next step with digested events.
+If we trigger the first event.
+Since it is the first event and there was no event triggered in the past 15 minutes (lookback interval), this event will send a message immediately (without digest).
+Now, if we trigger a second event within 15 minutes range, then a new digest will be created with this second event.
+From now on, for the next 20 minutes (digest interval), all triggers will be digested, and after 20 minutes, the workflow will carry forward to the next step with digested events as a payload.

 Scheduled Digest